 Put lone and remote working on your health and safety agenda

 If lone work or remote working hazards aren’t a priority topic at your workplace health and safety meetings, add it to the agenda to ensure you’re looking after the safety and wellbeing of your employees and complying with regulations.

-To find out more about how SoloProtect’s lone worker safety devices and apps can help protect your lone and remote workers from risk, please contact us.
+To find out more about how SoloProtect’s lone worker safety devices and apps can help protect your manufacturing workers from risk, please contact us using the form below.